carsonwah/comic-gallery-electron/README.md

-# comic-gallery-electron
+# Comic Gallery

+A desktop comic gallery app for easily browsing comics on your computer.

 ## Motivation

+- When browsing through folders, Windows/Mac file explorers does not show peek view of the content inside, which is a big pain point when browsing through comic folders.
-Provide a good explorer for local comic folders, showing the 1st image in the folder as "Comic Cover".
+- This repo aims to provide a good explorer for local comic folders, showing the 1st image in the folder as "Comic Cover".

 ## Demo